Linux

 • tmp (1): only for folders and set for other (right “x” set too).
 Entries created under the folder can only be deleted by root or the owner.

-For the folder seqoccin, the special rights numerical value is just 2.
+For the folder project1, the special rights numerical value is just 2.

 Thus, the full numerical value for access rights will be 2751 (concatenation of numerical values).